 Introduction to personal and social health problems we all face today.
 This course provides information that helps the student understand and investigate these health problems further.
 Scientific knowledge is presented from a variety of disciplines, such as, medicine, psychology, physiology, and sociology.
-This course fulfills one credit of the two PE credits required for a Baccalaureate degree.
 Non repeatable.